shebanow/pseudo_verilog/README.md

     Register<int, 4> instance(counter); // The actual counter register
 ```
 Like the output, this register is of type ```int``` with a width of 4 bits.
+This register is declared private as it is internal to the implementation of the counter.

 Finally, we get to the guts of the counter, its implementation: